dialog-semiconductor/py_ble_manager/examples/central_cli/README.md

 For example, to write 0x1234 to hanlde 13 of the peripheral at connection index 0:

-`GATTWRITE 0 13 1234`
+`GATTWRITE 0 13 3412`

+Note the data should be written little endian.
 When the procedure is complete, a message indicationg so will be printed to the terminal:

 ![gattwrite](assets/gattwrite.png)